ALTIBASE/Documents/Manuals/Altibase_trunk/eng/SQL Reference.md

 #### Description

 This statement is used to define a new sequence having the specified name and automatically populate the sequence.

+*IF NOT EXISTS*

+If the IF NOT EXISTS clause is used, the sequence will be created only if there is no existing sequence with the same name.
+If a sequence with the same name already exists, the CREATE statement will execute without any name duplication error, and the existing sequence will remain unaffected.

 *user_name*